Sleeping under a bridge isn’t really as bad as they say it is.

 And remember that if you don’t hear back from them, they’re either just jealous that you’re unemployed or too busy doing boring job stuff.

-I’m still flipping grateful to these guys for getting me started as a gypsy!
+I’m still flipping grateful to all of these guys for getting me started as a gypsy!

 1) Look for Jobs